cloudflare/cloudflare-docs/content/bots/concepts/feedback-loop.md

 ---
 pcx_content_type: concept
-title: Bots Feedback Loop
+title: Bot Feedback Loop
 ---

-# Bots Feedback Loop
+# Bot Feedback Loop

-The Bots Feedback Loop is a way for customers to send Cloudflare direct feedback in the case of Bot Management potentially scoring a request incorrectly.
+The Bot Feedback Loop is a way for customers to send Cloudflare direct feedback in the case of Bot Management potentially scoring a request incorrectly.
 When a customer submits a False Negative or a False Positive report, Cloudflare manually analyzes this data and uses it as a training dataset for our next Machine Learning model.

 ## Availability